parthagar/FaceDetection/README.md

 # Face Detection

 ### Requirements
-You can install Conda for python which resolves all the dependencies for this project. or run
+You can install Conda for python which resolves all the dependencies for this project or run
-##### pip install requirements.txt
+`pip install requirements.txt`

 ### Description
 I have combined Face Detection using Haar Features (which includes eye detection as well) and Face Detection using DNN model by taking inspiration and ideas from the references mentioned below.